The Best Texas Chocolate Sheet Cake

-A classic Texas Sheet Cake consists of a large thin chocolate cake, covered in a thin layer of fudgy chocolate pecan glaze.
+A classic Texas Sheet Cake consists of a large thin chocolate cake, covered in a thin layer of fudgy pecan glaze.
 The glaze sets and becomes somewhat crusty on top.
 Yet just under the dry top layer, is a soft gooey fudge filling.

 It should look like a pan of brownies, yet with a delicate cake texture.
 Let’s be clear… A Texas Sheet Cake is not a pan of brownies.

 So what makes our Sheet Cake Recipe the best?